CatalogueOfLife/coldp/README.md

 ## TypeMaterial
 Type material designated to names.
-We avoid the use of fully structured specimen data and instead primarily use a citation & status value.
 Type material should only be associated with the original name, not with a recombination.

+#### ID
+Optional unique identifier for the specimen.
+If possible use the existing specimen identifier, e.g. the collection/institution code and catalogue number.
+If coming from a Darwin Core world dwc:occurrenceID is a great fit.

 #### nameID
 Pointer to the typified name referring to an existing Name.ID within this data package.
 Type material should only be associated with an original name, not with recombinations.

 #### citation
-Material citation(s) of the type material, i.e. type specimens.
+Material citation of the type material, i.e. type specimen.
 The citation is ideally given in the verbatim form as it was used in the original publication of the name or the subsequent designation.
 Otherwise it is recommended to follow the [material citation guidelines published by European Journal of Taxonomy](material_citations_formatting_guide.pdf).
+If atomized fields below are given a citation is not needed.
+Otherwise it is required.

 #### status
 type: [type status enum](http://api.catalogue.life/vocab/typeStatus)